Yoga Adjusts & Assists | Teacher Training | IN STUDIO

 For 25 years, Gingi has focused his energy on teaching at his centre in South London, alongside hosting yoga holidays and workshops internationally.
-In 2016 he established the Shala School of Yoga teacher training programme with co-teachers Kath Roberts, Mark Kan and Norman Blair and he is now hugely passionate about passing on his knowledge to the next generation of teachers.
+In 2016 he established the Shala School of Yoga teacher training programme with a hand picked team of senior teachers including Kath Roberts, Mark Kan and Norman Blair and he is focus now is primarily on passing on his knowledge to the next generation of teachers.

 Gingi has played a key role in popularising ashtanga yoga in the UK and has taught, trained and inspired many British yoga teachers.
 He is a well-respected teacher who has remained at the forefront of the yoga community.
-His teaching is characterised by sensitivity, warmth and a deep commitment to the practice.
+His teaching is characterised by sensitivity, warmth, openness and a deep commitment to the practices.

 Read Gingi’s own personal story here.

 Saturday 3 June 2023 DAY 1 | IN STUDIO

 Sunday 4 June 2023 Day 2 | IN STUDIO

 Saturday 10 June 2023 DAY 3 | IN STUDIO